Dan Sullivan (musician)

-Dan Sullivan is an American indie rock musician from Chicago, Illinois.
-He started his musical career with self-titled (albeit mirrored) Folk Rock band Nad Navillus, releasing three albums from March 1999 to November 2002.
-He was also a member of short lived Post Rock project A-Z Consolidated, releasing one EP.
+Dan Sullivan is an American indie rock musician based in Chicago, Illinois.
+He started his musical career with self-titled (albeit mirrored) folk rock band Nad Navillus, (also styled NadNavillus), releasing three albums from March 1999 to November 2002.
+He was also a member of the short-lived post-rock project A-Z Consolidated, releasing one EP.

-Dan Sullivan is also known as an occasional guitarist in the Folk Rock band Songs: Ohia.
+Sullivan was also known as an occasional guitarist in the folk rock band Songs: Ohia.
 He is currently leading metal band Arriver and also plays in rock band The American Pringles.

+He is a woodworker and his company Navillus Woodworks was selected to provide chairs, stools and tables for the restaurant at the center of The Bear.

+Personal life

+He is married to Puerto Rican artist Edra Soto, and the two are frequent creative collaborators.